Should intelligence agencies chase tax evaders?

 | VADUZ, Liechtenstein

-VADUZ, Liechtenstein Three years ago, Germany's foreign intelligence service, the BND, paid a whistle blower close to 5 million euros ($6.9 million) for DVDs containing information on thousands of secret accounts at a leading Liechtenstein bank.
+VADUZ, Liechtenstein Three years ago, Germany's foreign intelligence service, the BND, paid a whistle blower close to 5 million euros (4.2 million pounds) for DVDs containing information on thousands of secret accounts at a leading Liechtenstein bank.

 The discs contained data on 4,527 Liechtenstein foundations and financial entities, 1,400 of which were owned by Germans, according to the magazine Der Spiegel.